Dante-Gabriel-Tokomoto-Takatu/Dante-Gabriel-Tokomoto-Takatu/README.md

 - 👋 Hi, I’m @Dante-Gabriel-Tokomoto-Takatu
 - 👀 I’m interested in ...
-C++, Swift, SwiftUI, ViewCode, MVC, MVVM, MVP
+C and Swift
 - 🌱 I’m currently learning ...
-C++ by Fatec and Swift by BackFront+
+C by Fatec Ourinhos and Swift by BackFront+
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...